chavhanshanku7/TWS-Kubernetes-Challenge/kubernetes_architecture_and_components.md

   The following controllers can have cloud provider dependencies:

-  • **Node Controller:** For checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding
+  • **Node Controller:** For checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding.<br>
-  • **Route Controller:** For setting up routes in the underlying cloud infrastructure
+  • **Route Controller:** For setting up routes in the underlying cloud infrastructure.<br>
-  • **Service Controller:** For creating, updating and deleting cloud provider load balancers
+  • **Service Controller:** For creating, updating and deleting cloud provider load balancers.<br>

 ## Worker Node Components